bempp/kifmm/kifmm/README.md

 uv venv --python=3.10 && source .venv/bin/activate && uv pip install maturin pip
 ```

-2. Use the Maturin CLI to install the Python bindings into this virtual environment.
+2. Use the Maturin CLI to install the Python bindings into this virtual environment, which additionally will install all required dependencies.

 Note that Maturin must be run from the `kifmm` crate root, not the workspace root.